madelineattableau/TC2019/LODS instructions.md

 ![p-values...](https://imgs.xkcd.com/comics/p_values.png)

-Here's your first tasks for this session:
+Your first tasks for this session:

 1. Please start by opening this file: `R ...
 You Ready for Python - Starter.twbx`
 2. If a pop-up window appears with some confusing looking code, press enter.